2002 National Hockey League All-Star Game

 The 2002 National Hockey League All-Star Game took place on February 2, 2002, at the Staples Center in Los Angeles.
 The final score was World 8, North America 5.
 This was the last NHL All-Star Game to have the North America vs. World All-Star format.
-It was also the last All-Star Game that was held in the same year as the Winter Olympics until the 2018 edition.
+It was also the last All-Star Game that was held in the same year as the Winter Olympics until the 2018 edition, and the last held in the same year as Olympic participation until the 2026 edition.

 All-Star weekend

 NHL YoungStars Game

 The inaugural NHL YoungStars Game was played (replacing Heroes of Hockey old-timers game) featuring the future young stars of the NHL.
 The two teams were divided between Team Melrose and Team Fox.
 The game format had four skaters (and one goaltender) per side and the first two periods were for 12 minutes running time, and then the third period would run for 11 minutes, running time, plus a final minute of stop time.
 The teams were allowed a four-minute break between periods.
 If the score is tied after three periods, a sudden-murder shootout will determine the winner.
 Team Melrose would defeat Team Fox by a score of 13–7, as Atlanta Thrashers' Ilya Kovalchuk would score six goals for Team Melrose, with one of them being on a penalty shot.
 Kovalchuk was named as the first-ever YoungStars MVP.